flutter/samples/navigation_and_routing/README.md

 ## Linking vs updating RouteState

-There are two ways to change the current route, either by updating RouteState, which the RouterDelegate listens to, or use the Link widget from `package:url_launcher`, which provides a Link widget.
+There are two ways to change the current route, either by updating `RouteState`, which the RouterDelegate listens to, or use the Link widget from `package:url_launcher`.
 The `SettingsScreen` widget demonstrates both options:

 ```
 Link(